hpyproject/hpy/docs/overview.rst

-  of the API**: we want a more generic way of managing resources which is possible to implement with different strategies, including the existing reference counting and/or with a moving *Garbage Collector* (like the ones used by PyPy or Java, for example).
+  of the API**: we want a more generic way of managing resources which is possible to implement with different strategies, including the existing reference counting and/or with a moving *Garbage Collector* (like the ones used by PyPy, GraalPython or Java, for example).

   Moreover, we want to avoid exposing internal details of a specific implementation, so that each implementation can experiment with new memory